akhilmathew340/Real-time-Gesture-Recognition-using-LSTM/README.md

 - Support additional gesture classes
 - Improve prediction accuracy using larger datasets
-- Integrate with IoT devices
+- Convert recognised gestures into speech or text
-- Deploy as a web application
+- Deploy as a web or mobile application
-- Mobile application integration
+- Integrate with IoT and smart devices
+- Enhance performance for real-time deployment

 ---